jwdtranslations/lgqm/static/content/chapters/volume-1/chapter-1.md

 “That’s right.”
 Wen Desi said.
 He pointed at the wormhole.
 “Do you have any idea what’s behind that?
 A whole world\!”
 He waved his arm excitedly.
 “Through it, I can have an entire earth, an entire universe\!”

-“One man, conquering a world?”
+“One man, conquering an entire world?”
 Xiao Zishan expressed his doubts.

-‘Ah, so that’s why I made that post…” Wen Desi seemed a little unreconciled with that fact.“Also, where the other end leads isn’t exactly something to get too happy about.”
+"Ah, so that’s why I made that post…” Wen Desi seemed a little unreconciled with that fact.“Also, where the other end leads isn’t exactly something to get too happy about.”

 “What time period?”